Black Twitter Rallies Behind Trina After She Destroys Racist In Walmart

 Trina is not to be played with.

+In an interview with TMZ, Trina revealed that she was initially trying to comfort the racist woman because she saw that she was crying.
+“I just looked over and was like, ‘Oh hi, are you okay?’ and she looked up like a demon, demonic very evil, satanic witch — and she was like ‘Get away from me you n***er bitch,’” Trina explained.
+Right away, Trina was taken aback and confused and when she ran into the lady again near checkout, Trina’s friend demanded an apology.
+“And that’s when she just looked around acting belligerent like ‘why are you guys asking me I don’t know anything’ and I said say it again,” Trina explained.
+That’s when the curse-out ensued.

-You can check out more reactions to her explosive scene at Walmart below.
+You can check out more reactions to Trina’s explosive scene at Walmart below.

 Black Twitter Rallies Behind Trina After She Destroys Racist In Walmart was originally published on newsone.com